syncfusion-content/blazor-docs/blazor/diagram/tool-tip.md

 ## Tooltip template content

-To customize the tooltip content or to create your own visualized element on the tooltip, template can be used.
+To customize the tooltip content or to create your own visualized element on the tooltip, [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramTooltip.html#Syncfusion_Blazor_Diagram_DiagramTooltip_Template) can be used.

 The following code example illustrates how to add formatted template content to the tooltip for nodes.